 I’ve struggled at forgiving Joel for lying to Ellie about why he liberates her from the hospital.
 In his defense, the show depicts the occasional lie as necessary for protection.
 The beginning of this episode suggests that Marlene would have executed Ellie as an infant, if not for Anna denying any chance that her infection transferred cordyceps into the baby.
 In the present, Joel’s fabrication comes off as an attempt to protect both himself and Ellie from something less tangible, and more inevitable.
 When he claims that someone unambiguously evil interrupted the experiment, she presumably remains oblivious to a disillusioning nuance: That love can destroy if expressed recklessly.
 Meanwhile, he doesn’t find out if she would have agreed to literally losing her mind for the sake of fortunate strangers.

 Regardless of what exactly happens in The Last of Us Part II – I haven’t played it myself yet, but I do know some of the plot – I don’t expect Ellie to forever remain ignorant of how she and Joel truly escaped the operation.
 Various instances of her quickly uncovering someone’s secret demonstrate that if one wants to withhold information from her, they must very thoroughly hide the evidence.
-Ramsey confirms through both her skeptical performance, and in the “Inside the Episode” segment, that Ellie doubts the accuracy of Joel’s account.
-He has also demonstrated a tendency to eventually retract lies that he tells his family; exhibited during the aforementioned conversation regarding his hearing loss.
+Ramsey confirms through both their skeptical performance, and in the “Inside the Episode” segment, that Ellie doubts the accuracy of Joel’s account.
+He has also demonstrated a tendency to eventually retract lies that he tells his family; exhibited during the aforementioned conversation regarding his scar.
 I’ll leave it to her and her writers to decide whether or not to forgive Joel’s attempted deception.
 “Look for the Light” ends The Last of Us Season One with a dramatic capper on the themes of both the healing and corruptive powers of love, as well as intriguing setup for Season Two.